Papa Wemba: Move to Paris

-Legal troubles
+Legal issues

 In February 2003, Wemba was suspected of being involved in a network that had allegedly assisted hundreds of people in illegally immigrating from the Democratic Republic of the Congo into Europe.
 At that point he was arrested in Paris and held while awaiting a trial.
 He then spent three-and-a-half months in prison until a €30,000 bail was posted (some reports claimed it was paid by the Congolese government).
 In June 2003 Wemba was released from prison which was an experience that, upon his release, he declared had had a profound psychological effect on him.
 The singer claimed to have undergone a spiritual conversion in jail and even recounted this episode on his album Somo Trop (released in October 2003).
 On the song "Numéro d'écrou", he recalled the day "God" paid a visit to his cell.
 In 2004, he was convicted in France, fined, and given a suspended prison sentence.
 Wemba returned to the Congo in 2006.